 The cost of a waiver of premium rider depends on the size of the insurance policy, the type of policy, your age and your risk rating.

-For example, Wetmore says on a term life insurance policy – which has lower premiums than a whole life policy – the waiver of premium rider might cost 10 percent to 15 percent of the total annual premium.
+For example, Wetmore says on a term life insurance policy – which has lower premiums than a permanent or whole life policy – the waiver of premium rider might cost 10% to 15% of the total annual premium.

-On a whole life insurance policy, the waiver of premium rider might cost 3 percent to 5 percent of the total annual premium.
+On a whole life insurance policy, the waiver of premium rider might cost 3% to 5% of the total annual premium.

 If you work in a high-risk profession, it may be a little more challenging and costly to find an insurance company that will sell you a life insurance waiver of premium rider.